List of Power Rangers Jungle Fury characters: Grizzaka

-After Jarrod and Camille escaped to the Rhino Nexus, Grizaka took Carnisoar and Jellica to catch up to the two.
+After Dai Shi and Camille escaped to the Rhino Nexus, Grizaka took Carnisoar and Jellica to catch up to the two.
 Upon running afoul of the Power Rangers, Grizzaka managed to defeat the Jungle Master Megazord, in both Bat Power and Shark Power forms, before ending up occupied by the Sand Snakes that guarded the Rhino Nexus.

-When Jarrod returned to the temple, Grizzaka was defeated by the man's refined Zocato and forced to relinquish his leadership.
+When Dai Shi returned to the temple, Grizzaka was defeated by his refined Zocato and forced to relinquish his leadership.
 Grizzaka left to gather fear in Ocean Bluff so he can return to power.
-Grizzaka then fought the Power Rangers while Casey tried to reclaim the Crystal Eyes from Jarrod.
+Grizzaka then fought the Power Rangers while Casey tried to reclaim the Crystal Eyes from Dai Shi.
 Grizzaka was overwhelming them until Casey arrived.
 Casey used a combination of the Claw Booster and Dominic's Rhino Morpher to fight Grizzaka before the Rangers use a Claw Cannon/Wolf Morpher/Rhino Blade combo to take him down.
 Grizzaka grows and the Rangers form the Jungle Master Megazord and the Wolf Pride Megazord.
 Grizzaka overwhelmed the Megazords until Dominic brings out the Rhino Pride Megazord.
 Grizzaka then fights the Rhino Pride Megazord and is taken down.
 The Rangers then charged him down with their new Jungle Stampede formation.
 Before exploding, Grizzaka voiced his disbelief that he lost, claiming no one was more powerful than him.

 He was revived by Dai Shi for the final Beast War, but was destroyed again by the Power Rangers and the Pai Zhua Masters.

 Grizzaka is voiced by Derek Judge.